Yi So-yeon: Mission

 During her mission, Yi So-yeon carried out eighteen science experiments for KARI and conducted interviews and discussions with media.
 In particular, she took with her 1,000 fruit flies in a special air-conditioned container box (Konkuk University experiment).
 She monitored the way the changes in gravity and other environmental conditions alter the behaviour of the flies, or their genome.
 Other experiments involved the growth of plants in space, the study of the behaviour of her heart, and the effects of gravity change on the pressure in her eye and shape of her face.
 With a specially designed three-dimensional Samsung camera, Yi took six shots of her face every day to see how it swells in the different gravity.
 She also observed the Earth, and in particular the movement of dust storms from China to Korea.
 She also measured the noise levels on board the ISS.

 South Korean scientists created a special low-calorie and vitamin-rich version of kimchi for Yi.

 Return flight

 At the end of the mission, Yi returned to Earth along with ISS crew members Peggy Whitson and Yuri Malenchenko aboard Soyuz TMA-11, on April 19, 2008.
 Due to a malfunction with the Soyuz vehicle, the craft followed a ballistic re-entry which subjects the crew to severe gravitational forces up to 10 times the amount experienced on Earth.
 As a result of the re-entry, the TMA-11 craft used in the return flight landed 260 mi off-course from its target in Kazakhstan.
 All three survived, although requiring observation by medical personnel.
 Yi was hospitalized after her return to Korea due to severe back pains.
-Though many believed these pains were the result of the rough landing, they were in fact normal and expected.
-They were the result of spinal re-compression.